 Ask amateur fighters what their favorite Muay Thai techniques are, and you’ll probably hear “flying knee strike,” “reverse roundhouse kick” or “double elbow chop.”
 However, experienced fighters will tell you that the only “hack” for succeeding as a fighter is hard work.
 Are you ready to commit to a rigorous training program?
 Read on.

 Toughen Up Your Shins

 In Muay Thai, the roundhouse kick weaponizes the shin bone which is tougher on your opponent than kicks that utilize the ball of the foot.
 However, it can be pretty tough on your shins too.
 When your shin crashes into your opponent’s, it hurts, even with top-shelf shin pads.
-Fighters and Muay Thai techniques experts in Thailand numb the nerves in their shins by kicking banana trees (watch video below) until they no longer feel pain.
+Fighters and Muay Thai techniques experts in Thailand numb the nerves in their shins by kicking banana trees (watch the video below) until they no longer feel pain.
 Depending on where you live, you may not have access to banana trees and that’s ok.
-Kicking a heavy bag multiple times per day (this Muay Thai fighter in the video below recommends 200), sparring with shin guards and doing lots of jump squats can all help you become a fighter who feels no pain.
+Kicking a heavy bag multiple times per day (this Muay Thai fighter in the video below recommends 200), sparring with shin guards, and doing lots of jump squats can all help you become a fighter who feels no pain.

 2. Increase Flexibility With Ballet